ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part03.md

 ##### NFS Architecture

 In my setup I opted to create a storage class for Jenkins, Netdata, Traefik and Localstack so that when I hit strange NFS anamolies I can debug them on an individual bases for each storage class without affecting the entire cluster.
 For Netdata even thou I specified the storage classes in the Helm Chart Netdata should use it would always use the default storage class so I created a Netdata storage class and made that the default.
 Another thing I learnt was that once you deploy your storage class config you cannot change the parameters without deleting the original, making your changes and then redeploying.
-Hence I have now modified the initial deployment to create the first storage class as `test`.
-Going forward now I will do this for everything I deploy because at the moment I am trying to troubleshoot the netdata-parent pod having grief writing some files to the Synology NAS.

 #### Mount Permissions